 Friction at the gate

 Scanners are everywhere.
 Supermarkets, airports, train stations.
 A barcode, a ticket, a fingerprint, a face.
-The technology has become so normalized that people barely think about it anymore.
+They're so normalized that we barely think about them anymore.

 A couple of years ago I worked on a project to design a scanner for a ticketing platform.
-I was the sole designer and worked with one engineer and a business owner.
-It would be an app on a phone and would support scanning via camera and NFC.
-At first glance this seemed straightforward.
-Plenty of people and companies have solved ticket scanning before.
+Simple stuff, an app on a phone.
+Scan via camera and NFC.
+At first glance this was straightforward, many have solved it before.

-Once I started listing out the constraints and dug into customer feedback from our previous scanner, the variables added up quickly.
+Once I started listing out the constraints and dug into what people were saying about the previous scanner, the list of variables started to add up pretty quickly.

 VariableDescription